-Diversity Officer (on a half-time basis) appointed directly by the Management Board.
-With a view to sustainably implement the GEDP, the EOs/Diversity team regularly organizes and enhances activities (like consultation and mediation in case of conflicts; organization of diversity trainings, discussion rounds, networking meetings, family-oriented social activities and publications regarding EOs-related topics; participation in selection panels and regular reporting to the Management Board, staff, AFC, and Council).
+The Company has two Equal Opportunity Spokespersons elected by the Company staff in line with the EOs Election Regulationsevery two years.
+During the recent elections of a new EOs team, it turned out that the EOs Election Regulations need to be adapted to the changed circumstances (e.g. only electronic voting) before the next elections take place.
+In 2022, a Diversity Officer was established, who works on a half-time basis and is reporting directly to the Managing Directors.
+With a view to sustainably implement the GEDP, the EOs/Diversity team regularly organizes and enhances activities (like consultation and mediation in case of conflicts, celebration of international days, organization of diversity trainings, discussion rounds, networking meetings, family-oriented social activities and publications regarding EOs-related topics; participation in selection panels and regular reporting to the Management Board, staff, AFC, and Council).